This photo was for an article by a local newspaper when they interviewed me about Madden football.

 I had a blast with the LVGA and Louisville Gaming Center.
 I met a lot of great people and formed some wonderful friendships.

-Now, I’m content sitting at home playing video games with my kids.
+Now, I’m content sitting at home playing video games alone or with my kids.